laeeq80/spark-cpvs/README.md

 3. Click apply and let the IDE clean the project

 Now you can get familiar with Spark-CPVS giving a look to the examples, and running them in Scala IDE.
-The main example is DockWithML.
+The main example is DockerWithML.
 In the data directory you can find an example SDF as well as a receptor file.
 You will need a larger sdf file and relevant top scores.
 Remember that in order to run examples you need to specify arguments and OE_LICENSE environment variable through Run Configurations.